flyx/OpenGLAda/doc/index.md

 ## Exception Handling

 OpenGL provides a polling mechanism for discovering errors, i.e. you have to ask OpenGL whether an error has occured.
-OpenGLAda does this automatically in most calls that are relayed to OpenGL.
-If it discovers an error, it raises an appropriate exception (see [GL](/OpenGLAda/doc/GL.html) for details).
-This behaviour can be disabled for performance reasons, but then you won't notice any errors coming from OpenGL.
+OpenGLAda can do this automatically in most calls that are relayed to OpenGL.
+If this feature is enabled, an appropriate exception is raised any time OpenGL sets an error flag.
+You can disable this behavior by setting the scenario variable `Auto_Exceptions` to `disabled` when compiling OpenGLAda.

 ## Runtime Binding